Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 You can set two options using the drop-down list:

 - Select **Resolve** to resolve a conversation.
 The conversation will be closed because the user request is treated as resolved.
 - Select **Abandon** to abandon a conversation.
-The conversation will be closed because the user left the conversation.
+The conversation will be closed because the user or the agent left the conversation.

 The selected action will start if the conversation did not get any customer reply, agent replay or shows other activity after the set resolve duration.
 You can set filters based on these statuses.